5Eng-s-Team/mobile-store/README.md

 5. Amarh Abu-Sohoun

-## This project had built to sell mobiles online by creating an online store.
+## This project had built to sell mobiles online by creating an online store with amazing functionality.